junxit/us-congress-bills-115/bill.md

 - **(1)** *Administration* The term “Administration” means the Transportation Security Administration.
 - **(2)** *Administrator* The term “Administrator” means the Administrator of the Administration.
-- **(3)** *Appropriate congressional committee* The term “appropriate congressional committees” means the Committee on Homeland Security of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate.
+- **(3)** *Appropriate congressional committees* The term “appropriate congressional committees” means the Committee on Homeland Security of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate.
 - **(4)** *Department* The term “Department” means the Department of Homeland Security.

 ## § 3.
 Transportation Systems Integration Facility